rust-lang/rfcs/text/0000-async-stream.md

 Individual streams may choose to resume iteration, and so calling [`next`] again may or may not eventually yield `Some(Item)` again at some point.

 This is similar to the `Future` trait.
-The `Future::poll_next` method is rarely called directly, it is almost always used to implement other Futures.
+The `Future::poll` method is rarely called directly, it is almost always used to implement other Futures.
 Interacting with futures is done through `async/await`.